The conservative Camassa-Holm flow with step-like irregular initial data: The conservative Camassa--Holm flow

 The sum in~\eqref{eqnSinSpCH02} is clearly preserved under the conservative Camassa--Holm flow.
 Since this sum can be related to the integral in~\eqref{eqnSpint} when $p>1$, this allows one to control the functional $E_p$ defined by

 which gives rise to a new family of almost conserved quantities.

-\begin{corollary} For each $p>1$, there is a positive constant $C_p>0$ such that\footnote{The constants $C_p$ can be made effective, however, a closed form of $C_p$ is rather cumbersome and we decided not to present it.}
+\begin{corollary} For each $p>1$, there is a positive constant $C_p>0$ such that\footnote{The constant $C_p$ can be made effective.
+This requires making the two-sided estimates on the Schatten--von Neumann norms of the integral operators in~\cite[Theorem~3.3]{AJPR} explicit; see Appendix~C in ArXiv version~2 (\arxiv{2106.13138v2}) of~\cite{DSpec}.}

 for all times $t\in \R$. \end{corollary}

 \begin{proof} The two-sided estimate in the claim follows along the same lines of reasoning as in the proof of Proposition~\ref{prop:SpecGap}.
 Namely, since $\sigma$ coincides with the spectrum of the generalized indefinite string $(L,\wt\omega,\wt\dip)$, one needs to use~\cite[Theorem~4.6~(iv)]{DSpec} together with two-sided estimates on the Schatten--von Neumann norms of the integral operators there, which can be found in~\cite[Proof of Theorem~3.3]{AJPR}. \end{proof}